ATBGames/Privacy-Policy/index.md

 Does ATB Games actually "sell" personal data?
 ATB Games does not, and will not, provide your personal data in direct exchange for money.
 Therefore, in the literal sense, ATB Games does not sell your data.
 However, we have disclosed some categories of personal data we collect, explained under ”Sharing of information“, to the third parties for business purpose as explained under “Use of information – purpose and legal basis”.

-To the extent this practice is interpreted to constitute a “sale” under the CCPA, please contact us at ATBGames@outlook.de to exercise your right to withdraw your consent on sharing your personal data with third parties.
+To the extent this practice is interpreted to constitute a “sale” under the CCPA, please contact us at atbgames@outlook.de to exercise your right to withdraw your consent on sharing your personal data with third parties.

 YOUR RIGHTS
 Rights of EEU residents